STANDARD TERMS AND CONDITIONS FOR NAMED CONSULTANT MEMBERSHIP

 A. Organizational Use

-1. Access to and use of the CIS SecureSuite Products, including the right to distribute the CIS SecureSuite Products within and throughout Consultant’s organization.
+1. Access to and use of the CIS SecureSuite Products, including the right to distribute the CIS SecureSuite Products within and among Consultant’s Affiliates.

 2. Unlimited access to and use of the CIS Workbench site (a community site where SecureSuite resources are developed) for access to CIS SecureSuite Products, including forums for information sharing, user support, and discussions among members, developers, and CIS staff.
 Individual users of the CIS Workbench site shall be required to acknowledge terms of service as a condition to accessing the site.